cricro1304/ADM-HW4/README.md

 * `main.ipynb`: Main code cotaining the solutions of the exercises
 * `CommandLine.sh` : Code for the comandline question
 * `modules`: Contains functions used in the exercises
+* `.png files`: Are the outputs of the comand line questions

 ## Team members
 * Cristiano Perrone cristiano.perrone44@gmail.com